-Prior to joining Archer, Maureen served as a law clerk to the Honorable Renée Marie Bumb, United States District Judge for the District of New Jersey (2009-2011), where she gained valuable insight into federal court practice and procedure.
-Maureen also served as law clerk to the Honorable George L. Seltzer, Superior Court of New Jersey, Appellate Division (Ret.)
-(2006-2007), gaining experience in New Jersey law and appellate procedure.
+Prior to joining Archer, Maureen had the privilege of serving as a law clerk to the Honorable Renée Marie Bumb, United States District Judge for the District of New Jersey (2009-2011), and the Honorable George L. Seltzer, Superior Court of New Jersey, Appellate Division (Ret.)
+(2006-2007).

 - Representing pipeline company in condemnation proceedings pursuant to the Natural Gas Act

 - Serving as trial counsel for an international chemical company, including during a week-long evidentiary hearing that resulted in dismissal of a Clean Water Act citizen suit.

 - Advising a nationally ranked health care system, major petrochemical company, and other clients on compliance issues arising under federal and state law.

 - Advising international and national companies on environmental matters arising under CERCLA, RCRA, the Clean Water Act, and other federal environmental statutes and similar state statutes.